This Dividend Growth Portfolio (DGP) exists to demonstrate the results that can be achieved by following sound dividend growth investing principles.

 3/18/2013: Bought 25 Lorillard (new position)--reinvestment of dividends

 8/16/2013: Bought 12 Phillip Morris (new position)--reinvestment of dividends

 As stated earlier, I believe that the most important metric for a dividend growth portfolio is its ability to generate reliable and growing income streams.
 That is because the eventual goal of most individual dividend growth investors is to fund their retirement with steadily growing income.

 But a secondary metric of interest is total return.
 Here is the total performance of the Dividend Growth Portfolio.
 It has beaten the S&P 500 since inception.

 Portfolio on origination date: June 1, 2008: $46,783

 S&P 500 at origination date: 1400

-The 2013 edition of my dividend-growth e-book, TOP 40 DIVIDEND GROWTH STOCKS FOR 2013, was published in January.
+The 2013 edition of my dividend-growth e-book, TOP 40 DIVIDEND GROWTH STOCKS FOR 2013, was published last January.
 For complete information, please click on the cover image to the right.

 Dedicated to the success of the individual investor